 Rwandan High Commission in London informs the public that the old machine-readable Rwandan passports are being replaced by new Rwanda Electronic Passports.
+The old passports will be phased out and will cease to be recognised as travel documents by the 28th June 2021.
 All applicants are advised to contact our Consular Department by email at email@example.com prior to completion and submission of new applications for Rwanda e-Passports.
 For more information, please read carefully the requirements below.

 The Rwanda High Commission informs the public that the issuance of the new Rwanda e-Passport based on an entirely new design will commence on the 18th of November 2019.
 The new passports fully complies with the technical specifications for travel documents contained in the International Civil Aviation Organization (ICAO) Document 9303, and with the passport specifications of the East African Community